JBHarvey/UMovie/USAGES.md

 ## Buttons

 To access the different pages of the site, please refer to the navigation bar on the top of the page.
-The movies, actors, watchlist and TV series pages are only available while in connected mode.
+The movies, actors, watchlists and TV series pages are only available while in connected mode.

 ## User